 A one-day class held on-location at Safety Partners specifically designed to provide participants with the tools needed to be able to screen processes for potential reactive chemistry hazards, recognize when reactive chemistry hazards are present and implement appropriate controls to reduce the risk of an incident associated with the hazards.
 Course instructor Harry J. Elston PhD, CIH, PMP of Midwest Chemical Safety will examine case studies of real-life incidents to enhance understanding of the screening and recognition process.

-A one-day training that provides certification to the First Responder Operations Level (FROL), as specified in OSHA’s hazardous waste operations and emergency response standard, 29 CFR 1910.120.
+Training that provides certification for emergency responders as specified in OSHA’s hazardous waste operations and emergency response standard, 29 CFR 1910.120(q).
 This regulation is designed to help assure worker health and safety while performing work activities associated with hazardous waste, and for those responsible for recognizing and responding to hazardous material spills and releases, regardless of the location of the hazard.